Things have changed in London as everywhere.

 The Stones, the Beatles, the Kinks, Procol Harum, David Bowie and Queen were young with us then.
 So was the Prince of Wales, still in waiting.

 I miss London.
-Equally, though, it would not matter to me if I never saw her again because I recall her without effort.
+Equally, though, it would not matter to me if I never saw her again because I recall without effort everything I knew of her.

 I was never afraid in London, even at Waterloo at one in the morning.

 Waterloo Bridge, Sunlight Effect with Smoke, 1903, oil on canvas.

 Claude Monet, 1840-1926, French.
 Baltimore Museum of Art

 I miss Isambard Kingdom Brunel’s Hungerford Bridge (1845) where I crossed the Thames as a ritual of arrival whenever I reached London.
 It crosses the river between Charing Cross and Waterloo Stations.

 The painters of these paintings would have known this bridge.

 Cremorne Gardens #2, oil on canvas, c.
 1870-1880.

 James McNeill Whistler, 1834-1903, American.
 Metropolitan Museum of Art, NY